 The Duo’s unique approach to song performance draws on Gioia’s expertise as both a classical singer and a theatre artist, and John’s diverse musical background and affinity for ensemble performance.
 Their innovative repertoire includes many pieces written for them, including compositions from their Science/Music Commissioning Project, which seeks to celebrate the science-informed worldview and illuminate the human side of science through song.

-Gioia is an award-winning writer and performer, and a proud member of SAG-AFTRA, Actors’ Equity, and the Dramatists Guild of America.
+Gioia De Cari is an award-winning writer and performer, and a proud member of SAG-AFTRA, Actors’ Equity, and the Dramatists Guild of America.
 She holds a Master of Science degree in mathematics from the Massachusetts Institute of Technology.
-Her play Truth Values: One Girl‘s Romp Through M.I.T.’s Male Math Maze, an autobiographical piece about her experiences as a woman in math, has become a national hit, touring to over fifty venues across the country, including La Jolla Playhouse, the Annenberg Center for the Performing Arts, and Ensemble Studio Theatre, among many others.
+Her play Truth Values, an autobiographical piece about her experiences as a woman in math, has become a national hit, touring to over fifty venues across the country, including La Jolla Playhouse, the Annenberg Center for the Performing Arts, and Ensemble Studio Theatre, among many others.
 For more information, visit gioiadecari.com.

-John has served since 2007 as President of the New York City Classical Guitar Society.
+John Olson has served since 2007 as President of the New York City Classical Guitar Society.
 He has revitalized the organization and made it a thriving and central part of the city’s guitar community.
-He is also a member of the Guitar Foundation of America Board of Directors, and has directed Ben Verdery’s Maui guitar festival since 2013.
+He has served as a member of the Guitar Foundation of America Board of Directors, and has directed Ben Verdery’s Maui guitar festival since 2013.
 He performs with a variety of New York-based ensembles.
 He received his Ph.D. from the Massachusetts Institute of Technology and has performed scientific research for over two decades in academic and industrial settings.
 For more information, visit johnolsonguitar.com.